If there's one thing I hate about Thailand, it's jet lag.

 The worst thing to do when you can't sleep is to toss and turn and stress about it.
 This will only make it harder for you to fall asleep.
 You can't force yourself to sleep.

 Instead, get up and do something like light reading or tidying up.
-Maybe put the news on, or go for a walk.
-In my younger days, I'd even do a workout to totally batter myself into tiredness – careful doing that though!
+Maybe put a funny movie on, or go for a walk.
+In my younger days, I'd do press-ups and other exercises to totally batter myself into tiredness – be careful doing that though!

-Return to bed only when you start yawning or generally feel that you could sleep.
+Return to bed when you start yawning or feel super sleepy.

 7. Get Up at the Same Time, Regardless!

-Sure, be kind to yourself and get some sleep, but don't lie in until lunchtime or the afternoon.
-If you do that, you won't be able to fall asleep at a respectable time the following night.
+Sure, you need to get some sleep, but don't lie in until lunchtime or the afternoon.
+If you do that, you won't be able to fall asleep at a regular time the following night.

 8. Try Not to Take Sleeping Pills

-There are some pills a doctor may prescribe for jet lag such as Ambien, Rozerem and Tasimelteon, but as with all pills the potential for side effects can make you feel as bad as the jet lag:
+There are some pills a doctor may prescribe for jet lag such as Ambien, Rozerem, and Tasimelteon.
+The problem is that the side effects can make you feel as bad as the jet lag.

 Patients are at risk for experiencing common adverse effects that include dizziness, somnolence, loss of memory, headache, and nausea.